Mehrankhan-METRA-RGB/delta_flutter/README.md

 # delta_flutter

 The `delta_flutter` package is a powerful and flexible Flutter library designed to simplify and enhance the development of interactive and data-driven applications.
-It offers a wide range of utilities, widgets, and tools that help Flutter developers build feature-rich and visually appealing user interfaces with ease.
+It offers a wide range of comprehensive set of utilities and extensions for Flutter developers, simplifying tasks such as screen adaptation, length conversions, string manipulation, and country information retrieval.
+With this package, developers can streamline common Flutter app development challenges and enhance their applications with ease.
 ### Key Features

 `delta_flutter` provides a collection of customizable widgets that go beyond the standard Flutter widgets, enabling you to create dynamic and engaging UI components effortlessly.